Anne Brooksbank

 Anne Mary Brooksbank (born 1943) is an Australian writer.
 She has written a number of novels as well as scripts for film and TV.

-She teaches screenwriting at The Australian Film Television and Radio School.
+She has taught screenwriting at The Australian Film Television and Radio School.

 Personal life

-She was born in Melbourne and studied English literature and history at Melbourne University and painting at the National Gallery School before becoming a professional writer.
+She was born in Melbourne.
+She completed an MA in English literature and history at Melbourne University and studied painting at the National Gallery School before becoming a professional writer.

-She was married to Bob Ellis, with whom she occasionally collaborated.
+She was married to Bob Ellis, with whom she occasionally collaborated; they had three children, including the author Jack Ellis.